PrathamGoswami21/Cloud-Computing-Pratham/README.md

 **Objective**: The primary goal of this project is to conduct a descriptive analysis of City of Vancouver's 311-contact center data using the city's AWS cloud DAP.
 Through this analysis, we aim to summarize key characteristics of the dataset and to answer the following business questions: 1.
 What was the average service level per month for the 311-contact center in the year 2024?
 2. What was the maximum numbers of calls City of Vancouver’s contact center handled per month in 2024?

-**Dataset**: The dataset contains city of vancouver's 311 contact center data from the year 2024 with the columns; Date, Calls Offered, Calls Handled, Calls Abandoned, Average Service Level, and BI_ID.
+**Dataset**: The dataset contains city of vancouver's 311 contact center data from the year 2024 with the columns; Date, Calls Offered, Calls Handled, Calls Abandoned, Service Level, Average time of answering and BI_ID.